zephinzer/cnserve/README.md

 # Cloud Native Server
-A barebones static file server for use in a cloud native environment.
+A barebones static file server for use in a cloud native environment written in Go.

 ## Overview
 This server includes: